physimals/fabber_core/doc/theory.rst

 is a parameter of the model which predict the ASL signal but we may choose to regard this as fixed by the acquisition sequence and not infer it.

-From here we will use the term *parameter* to mean those model parameters which we wish to infer.
+From here we will use the term *parameter* only for parameters of the model whose values we intend to infer.

 'Best Fit' modelling
 --------------------